cloydlau/companies-using-vue/README.md

 Who is using Vue?

-Is it mainly small companies that are using Vue?
+Is it mainly Chinese companies or small companies that are using Vue?

 Is Vue only suitable for building small applications?